User Interface and User Experience Design, otherwise called UI/UX for short, is one of the in-demand skills nowadays.

 Human interactions are mostly done in social media nowadays.
 As a result, UI/UX designers with no experience can up their skills and land good roles via social media platforms.

 While there are many social media platforms—Reddit, Instagram, Quora, and the likes—we recommend Twitter and LinkedIn.
-But there’s no harm trying others anyway.
+But there’s no harm in trying others anyway.

 Concerning Twitter and LinkedIn, these platforms have a wide range of designers as well as established design communities.
 Therefore, any beginner can immerse himself in these communities and be on the edge of design innovations.